Martyrdom in Sikhism: History

 Martyrdom is a fundamental institution of the Sikh faith.
-When one calls an individual a shahid, this connotes more than its definition in Arabic vocabulary or Islamic faith, which is death in battle with the infidels.
 For the Sikh, the perfect martyr or shahid is one who died not just in battle but also one who suffered death by refusing to renounce his faith, tenets and principles.
 The Sikh experience through the years gave rise to this type of ideal martyrdom.

 Qazi Rukunudin (alternatively spelt as Qazi Ruknuddin) was the first Sikh martyr at the time of Guru Nanak.
 Qazi Rukunudin became a Sikh, when Guru Nanak visited Arabia during his fourth Udasi.
 Later, Amir-e-Makkah asked him to leave Sikhism but Qazi refused to disown his faith, then 7 orders were issued against him mentioning different types of tortures and method of killing him.
 Qazi Rukunudin was martyred around 1510-11.

-Bhai Taru Popat was the second Sikh martyr at the time of Guru Nanak Dev (1469-1539).
+Bhai Taru was the second Sikh martyr at the time of Guru Nanak Dev (1469-1539).
 Bhai spoke against Babur, the Mughal emperor and he was set on fire by soldiers of Babur.
 Bhai Taru Popat was Martyred in the year 1526.
 The martyrdom of Guru Arjan in the 17th century is regarded as a key moment in Sikh tradition which has influenced Sikh practices and beliefs, helping define a deliberately-separate and militant Sikh community.